vinusorout/bigo/README.md

     * Outside Function call (function())

 ## Rule Book-
-* Rule 1: Always worst Case, so if a program has multiple Big O s like O(1), O(1) and O(n), then the final Big O of the program is O(n)
-1 Breaks are good but doesnt matter as the Big O is always the WORST CASE.
+* Rule 1: Always worst Case, so if a program has multiple Big O s like O(1), O(1) and O(n), then the final Big O of the program is O(n).
+Breaks are good but doesnt matter as the Big O is always the WORST CASE.
 * Rule 2: Remove Constants, if a program has constant like O(1) remove them.
 And also the division ones for example:

 ```javascript